-The most recent version of the Lecturer Excludee program is described in the memorandum below, provided to Deans for their use and/or distribution to faculty.
+A recent version of the Lecturer Excludee program is described in the memorandum below, provided to Deans for their use and/or distribution to faculty.

-"Summary: Requests for lecturer excludee "tickets" should be submitted to the Office of Employee Relations (Academic) by April 14, 2007.
+"Summary: Requests for lecturer excludee "tickets" should be submitted to the Department of Faculty Relations by April 30, 2014.
 Administrators are requested to note that the "categorized" excludee tickets are limited to 16 across the institution and to no more than 2.5 per hiring unit.
-Uncategorized excludes, of which there are a maximum of 10, attract an extra \$1000 in salary in addition to a \$600 contribution to the Union's Ways & Means Fund.
+Uncategorized excludees, of which there are a maximum of 10, attract an extra \$1000 (per full course) in salary in addition to a \$600 contribution to the Union's Ways & Means Fund.
 These additional costs are born by the Faculty.

-The purpose of this memorandum is to request, pursuant to Article 3.01 of the CUPE 3903 Unit 2 collective agreement, your submissions for lecturer excludee positions or "tickets" for the contract year 2007-2008.
+The purpose of this memorandum is to request, pursuant to Article 3.01 of the CUPE 3903

+Unit 2 collective agreement, your submissions for lecturer excludee positions or "tickets" for the contract year 2014-15.
 Article 3.01 articulates two categories of lecturer excludees: "categorized" and "uncategorized".

-In the current 2005-2008 collective agreement there is provision for 16 "categorized" lecturer excludee positions, which may be made under the following categories:
+In the 2011-2014 collective agreement there remains provision for 16 "categorized" lecturer excludee positions, which may be made under the following categories:

-- (i) persons employed part-time at York University while on leave from other universities or post-secondary educational institutions; - (ii) for up to one course in the twelve-month period between September 1 and August 31, persons awarded externally funded research fellowships tenable at York University; - (iii) for up to one course in the twelve-month period between September 1 and August 31, persons hired pursuant to a research contract awarded to a faculty member or a research unit of York University.
+(i) persons employed part-time at York University while on leave from other universities or post-secondary educational institutions;

+(ii) for up to one course in the twelve-month period between September 1 and August 31, persons awarded externally funded research fellowships tenable at York University;

+(iii) for up to one course in the twelve-month period between September 1 and August 31, persons hired pursuant to a research contract awarded to a faculty member or a research unit of York University.

+Please note that effective the 2006-2007 contract year, each hiring unit is restricted to a maximum of 2.5 full course equivalents.
 Appointments made under any of these forenoted categories do not require the additional \$1000 in salary to the employee, nor \$600 to the Union's Ways & Means Fund, as is the case for "uncategorized" lecturer excludees.
-Please note that effective the 2006-2007 contract year, each hiring unit is restricted to a maximum of 2.5 full course equivalents.

 Please also note that sub-category (iv), which pertained to individuals who hold full-time appointments elsewhere, has been deleted from the collective agreement.
-However, in most cases it will still be possible to engage these individuals by employing the "hot-shot" clause (Article 12.01.1 i) or the uncategorized lecturer excludee provisions noted below.
-It should be stressed that individuals interested in employing the hotshot clause must first consult with the Office of Employee Relations (Academic) to assess the appropriateness of recourse to this clause.
+However, in most cases it will still be possible to engage these individuals by employing Article 12.01.1(i) or the uncategorized lecturer excludee provisions noted below.
+It should be stressed that individuals interested in employing Article 12.01.1(i) must first consult with their Dean in addition to the Department of Faculty Relations to assess the appropriateness of recourse to this clause.

 "Uncategorized" excludees are made pursuant to Article 3.01.3 which limits the number of such appointments to 10 per contract year.
-As stated above, these appointments attract the additional

-\$1000 top-up in salary along with a \$600 payment to the CUPE 3903 Ways & Means Fund.
+As stated above, these appointments attract the additional \$1000 top-up in salary along with a \$600 payment to the CUPE 3903 Ways & Means Fund.
 It is the responsibility of the host faculty to pay for the additional costs associated with these appointments.